 Guided and paced physical activity has the capacity to retrain the brain and therefore chronic pain.
 For workers dealing with a chronically aching back or general soreness, stiffness and pain, movement is the best course of action.
 That’s where physical therapy comes in.

 PT strengthens muscles and joints and helps patients learn to move and perform daily activities in ways that don’t aggravate old injuries or put them at risk of new ones.
-Physical therapists also treat inflammation and address the movement dysfunction that’s at the core of much chronic pain.
+Physical therapists also treat inflammation and address the movement dysfunction that’s at the core of much chronic back and joint pain.

 Typical treatment involves gradual exercise, building up overall activity and relaxation techniques, to manage pain and improve function.